peteroupc/peteroupc.github.io/random.md

     - Differences in accuracy, as with Java's `Math` vs. `StrictMath`, or the x87 `FSIN` instruction vs. a software implementation of sine.
     - Differences in rounding.
 Results can vary if the application can't control how floating-point numbers are rounded.<sup>[**(8)**](#Note8)</sup>
     - Differences in operation order.
 Unlike with integers or fixed-point numbers<sup>[**(9)**](#Note9)</sup>, adding or multiplying floating-point numbers in a different order can change the result.
 This can happen, for example, with parallel reductions (such as parallel sums and dot products), which split a calculation across several parallel tasks and combine their results in the end.
 Results can vary, even across runs, if a program automatically chooses whether and how to use parallel reduction.
-- **Multithreading** and dynamic task scheduling can cause random numbers to be generated in a different order or by different threads from one run to the next, causing inconsistent results; this can happen even if each thread by itself produces the same random numbers for the same input (Leierson et al., 2012)<sup>[**(10)**](#Note10)</sup>.
+- **Multithreading** and dynamic task scheduling can cause pseudorandom numbers to be generated in a different order or by different threads from one run to the next, causing inconsistent results; this can happen even if each thread by itself produces the same pseudorandom numbers for the same input (Leierson et al., 2012)<sup>[**(10)**](#Note10)</sup>.
 Dealing with this issue requires either using a single thread, or assigning PRNGs to individual tasks rather than threads or the whole application.
 - **Nondeterministic sources** (where the output can vary even if input and state are the same), such as the file system or the system clock.
 - **Undocumented, undefined, or implementation-dependent behavior** or features, including a particular hash table traversal order or a particular size for C/C++'s `int` or `long`.